hermangroup/docs/merchants/getting-started.rst

 Next, go to the `GoCoin merchant sign up page
 <https://gocoin.com/merchant_signup>`_ and create an account.
 Once you
-are logged in, go to **Preferences**, select **Dash** and click **Add DASH Address** to add a payment withdrawal address.
+are logged in, go to **Preferences**, select **Historia** and click **Add HISTORIA Address** to add a payment withdrawal address.
 You will receive an email with a link to confirm the address.
 Next, go to **Developers** and copy the **Merchant ID** into a temporary text file.
 Next, click **Get Key** to display a valid API key.
 Copy this key into your temporary text file as well.
-Finally, you can optionally add a Dash logo to your checkout by **Profile** section and clicking **Logo -> Upload**.
+Finally, you can optionally add a Historia logo to your checkout by **Profile** section and clicking **Logo -> Upload**.

 .. image:: img/gocoin-address.png